popsim-consortium/stdpopsim/docs/tutorial.rst

     "overwritten" and an error will be raised in simulation.

 Next, we will set up the "extended events" which will modify the demography.
-This is done through :func:`stdpopsim.ext.selective_sweep`, which represents a general model for a mutation that is beneficial within a single population.
+This is done through :func:`stdpopsim.selective_sweep`, which represents a general model for a mutation that is beneficial within a single population.
 We specify that the mutation should originate 1000 generations ago in a random individual from the first population (named "pop_0" by default); that the